jacobecox/templates/coraza/versions/2.0.0/README.md

 ### Advanced Configuration

 Coraza configuration is largely specified through environment variables and can be customized by the user once installed.
 You can modify these environment variables in the workload configuration to adjust Coraza's behavior, logging levels, and security policies according to your specific requirements.
+For details on the environment variables, see the resources below.

 ### Usage

-The Coraza WAF will act as a reverse proxy, filtering incoming requests before forwarding them to your target workload.
-Configure the `targetWorkload` and `targetPort` values to point to your application, then the WAF will be accessible on the specified `WAFPort`.
+The Coraza WAF will act as a reverse proxy, filtering incoming requests before forwarding them to the Tyk Gateway, which routes to your target workloads.
+Configure `endpoints` to define path-based routes that map to your internal workloads.
+The WAF will be accessible on the specified `WAFPort`.

-**Important**: The target workload must be configured with internal access set to `same-gvc`, `same-org`, or specifically allow this workload in order for the WAF to reach it.
+**Important**: The target workloads must be configured with internal firewall access set to `same-gvc`, `same-org`, or specifically allow this workload in order for the WAF to reach it.

 ### Security Features